Written by 10:17 pm Biology, Immunology • 22 Comments

 Genetics

-Genes, like HLA (Human leukocyte antigen) are the significant players that decide the fate of the immune system, contributing to which antigens will be recognized by it.
+Genes, like HLA (Human leukocyte antigen) are the significant players who decide the fate of the immune system, contributing to which antigens will be recognized by it.
 Mutations in major genes like AIR3 (Autoimmune regulator – Wikipedia) or FOXP3 that control the central tolerance and Treg cell function respectively, can result in autoimmunity.
 Moreover, parents can pass down autoimmune diseases from one generation to the next, making them congenital.

 Mistaken Identity (Molecular Mimicry)